robertgt90/confAngularVs/README.md

-# Configurate enviroment to run angular project in visual studio
+# Configurate enviroment to run angular project in visual studio code